gov-cy/govcy-design-system-docs-v0/README.md

 Navigate to the unziped `dsf-design-system-docs-static-master` folder though the command line and Run the following command `npm install`

+### 4. Connect it to a Github repository

+### 5. Publish with Github Pages

 -------

 ## How to Run

-To run the tool Navigate to the unziped `dsf-design-system-docs-static-master` folder though the command line and Run the following command `npm start`.
+To run the tool Navigate to the installed folder though the command line and Run the following command `npm start`.

 After the tool has started, you should see a message telling you that the tool is running: